dmitryshundrik/transaction-service/README.md

 # Bank Transaction Microservice
-This project is a prototype of a microservice developed as a test task for a Junior Java Developer position.
-The microservice processes bank transactions, manages spending limits, and integrates with an external API to fetch exchange rates.
+This is a Spring Boot application for managing transactions, limits, and exchange rates.
+It provides REST APIs to create transactions, set spending limits, retrieve exceeded transactions, and fetch exchange rates.
+The project uses PostgreSQL as a database and is containerized using Docker and Docker Compose.

 ## Project Overview

-### Purpose
+### Features
-The goal is to create a microservice that:
-- Handles bank transactions in multiple currencies (e.g., KZT, RUB) and stores them in a database.
-- Maintains monthly spending limits in USD for two categories: products and services (default: 1000 USD).
-- Fetches and caches exchange rates (e.g., KZT/USD, RUB/USD) from an external API.
-- Flags transactions exceeding the monthly limit (limit_exceeded).
+- Create and manage transactions.
-- Allows clients to set new limits and retrieve transactions that exceed limits.
+- Set and retrieve spending limits.
+- Fetch exceeded transactions.
+- Retrieve real-time exchange rates with scheduled updates.
+- RESTful API with OpenAPI/Swagger documentation.

 ### Tech Stack
 - Language: Java (using BigDecimal, enums, Stream API, etc.)